SriharshaGade/SriharshaGade/README.md

-### Hi there 👋
+## Hi there 👋, I am Sriharsha Gade

-**SriharshaGade/SriharshaGade** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on Data Science and Machine Learning Models
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Data Science
 - 👯 I’m looking to collaborate on Data Science Projects
 - 🤔 I’m looking for help with an Internship or a job role as a data scientist
-- 💬 Ask me about ...
+- 💬 Ask me about Statastics, Machine Learnig, Data Science
 - 📫 How to reach me: @gsriharsha98@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...